L1lith/Sandhands/UPDATES.md

 # Updates

+## 1.8.0
+Stability/Security Update.
+All of the dependencies have been updated and some minor bugs have been fixed.

 #### 1.7.1
 Created the getFormatErrors to see if there is an issue with your format (note: this is completely unnecessary as your format is checked for validation when sanitation is performed).
 As of the date of the update there is currently no tests for this function.